 Seriously, how is it December already?
 In just a few short weeks we’ll be celebrating Christmas with our families and ringing in the New Year with our friends.
 But first we have a month filled with designing and printing your unique projects.

-For the second year in a row we’ve had the pleasure of decorating the display case at City Hall for the month of December.
+For the second year in a row we’ve have the pleasure of decorating the display case at City Hall.
 This time last year the staff at JB, our customers and passerby’s were overjoyed to see the whimsical “Santa’s Print Shop” display.
 It was filled with bright colours, textures, print samples and classic Christmas magic!

 How do we live up to that?
 How can we share the magic of paper with our community in a new way?

-The wheels in our heads were turning months ago thinking about this year’s display (think “Christmas in July!”)
+The wheels were turning on this year’s display months ago (think “Christmas in July!”)
 Before we could get started on the creative part there were some pressing questions we needed to answer: “What do we want to say?”
-“What do potential customers want to see?” and “How can we, once again, incorporate paper chains?”
+“What do potential customers want to see?”
+“How can we incorporate paper chains once again this year?”
 With so many people in the shop, there were plenty of ideas bouncing around throughout the entire process.